samherrmann/docker-angular-cli/README.md

   }
 }
 ```
-Note: The Chrome sandbox needs to be disabled when running inside of a Docker container
+The Chrome sandbox needs to be disabled when running inside of a Docker container
 because Chrome's sandbox requires more permissions than Docker allows by default.
 If
 there is a need to run the Chrome sandbox, then the container must be run with the
 `privileged` flag.